 Stuntman Paul Stader had worked as Johnny Weissmuller’s stunt double on a number of Tarzan films and Jungle Jim movies.
 His SF resumé is quite impressive, and not only as a stuntman, but also assistant director and even producer.
 He worked as a stuntman on such films as Voyage to the Bottom of the Sea (1961), The Andromeda Strain (1971) and Eve of Destruction (1991).
 He was stunt coordinator on Beneath the Planet of the Apes (1970), Conquest of the Planet of the Apes (1972) and Battle for the Planet of the Apes (1973).
 An avid swimmer and diver (he doubled for a 5-time Olympic champion, remember?), he eventually graduated to directing, especially as assistant director on scenes that required stunt work and action in and under water.
 Among the films on which he worked as assistant or second unit directors are The Monster that Challenged the World (1957), Dinosaurus!
 (1960), The Neptune Factor (1973) and Alligator (1980).
 And he even worked as producer on the low-budget screamer It’s Alive III: Island of the Alive (1987).

 The makeup was designed by Clay Campbell, whom we’ve recently covered in our review of The Son of Dr. Jekyll (review).
 Campbell had previously made up Boris Karloff for the Columbia SF horrors The Man They Could Not Hang (1939, review) and Before I Hang (1940, review).
-He also worked on KIller Ape (1953) , The Werewolf (1956) and The 30 Foot Bride of Candy Rock (1959).
+He also worked on KIller Ape (1953) , The Werewolf (1956, review) and The 30 Foot Bride of Candy Rock (1959).
 Campbell was noticed by Perc Westmore, the head of Warner’s makeup department, when he was commissioned to make wax puppets for The Mystery of the Wax Museum (1933), and was hired, but eventually ended up at Columbia, where he became their head of makeup.
 Campbell is responsible for the werewolf makeup that debuted in Return of the Vampire (1943), popped up in the Three Stooges short Idle Roomers (1944) and was later perfected for The Werewolf.
 In my opinion, it trumps the iconic Lon Chaney-look from Universal’s Wolf Man films, which I have never been particularly fond of.

 Jungle Jim in the Forbidden Land.
 1952, USA.
 Directed by Lew Landers.
 Written by Samuel Newman.
 Based on the comic strip Jungle Jim by Alex Raymond and Don Moore.
 Starring: Johnny Weissmuller, Angela Greene, Jean Willes, Lester Matthews, William Tannen, George Eldredge, Frederic Berest, Clem Erickson, Irmgard Helen H. Raschke, William Fawcett, John Hart.
 Cinematography: Fayte Browne.
 Editing: Henry Batista.
 Art direction: Paul Palmentola.
 Makeup artist: Clay Campbell.
 Sound: J.S.
 Westmoreland.
 Johnny Weissmuller’s stunt double: Paul Stader.
 Produced by Sam Katzman for Sam Katzman Productions and Columbia Pictures.